Bruin Advertising & Marketing Team (2015–2016, Los Angeles)

 When our research phase was complete, we finalized a competitive landscape, target personas, and an actionable strategy for Snapple that met the NSAC prompt's defined business and brand goals for Snapple.
 We fleshed out our consumer personas and provided clips and quotes from the consumer interviews our full team had participated in, so that our campaign insights would come from narratives we all came to understand.
 When we handed off our research deliverables to the other subcommmittees, we wanted to hand off an understanding of the consumers, to tell their story and have some personality to play with.

 From then on, our Strategic Planning subcommittee's role became to ensure that the campaign decisions made by other subcommittees stayed relevant and effective at meeting the NSAC prompt, as well as making sure decisions were based off of our consumer and market research.
-It was important for our subcommittee to stay active in the general AdTeam meetings and vouch for our target consumers' narratives and campaign strategy as the creative execution and distribution of the campaign began to kick in.
+It was important for our subcommittee to stay active in the general AdTeam meetings and vouch for our target consumers' narratives and campaign strategy as the creative execution and distribution of the campaign kicked in.

 View the entire publication